- 400g bunched carrots

 DID YOU KNOW?
 Sesame seeds are a good source of a variety of minerals, including phosphorous, potassium, copper, manganese and calcium.

 Trim the tops from your carrots.
 Give both a good wash.
 Roughly chop the carrots and add to a food processor.
 Blitz till it looks like couscous.
 No food processor?
-Simply grate
+Simply grate the carrots.

 Finely chop a handful of the carrot tops (use the rest in a stock or soup).
 Peel and finely grate or chop the garlic.
 Fold both through the carrots.